tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 3.5.5 =
+= 3.5.7 =
-* Improvement: Hide Featured Media may work with internal featured images now.
+* Improvement: added support to videos from JW Player, Sprout and WooCommerce.com (Jetpack Video Hosting); improvement: license key activation is more flexible (unlimited sites from the same domain); improvement: custom Prev/Next buttons for Featured Slider and FIFU Product Gallery.